artainmo/trading_bot/genetic/README.md

 Other solution could be to invent a completely different algorithm, maybe use deep learning for example.
 -> Use machine learning as it does that automatically and simultaneously for all features -> Or continue creating semi-random algos speed up with threads and processes

+## In the end...
+The genetic-algorithm-based-trading-bot started off as an idea that hasn't been finalized after speculating on the total time it would necessitate to evolve being way too long.